0x1eef/ryo.rb/README.md

 obj.foo = 42

 ##
-# Use "Proto" to ask the object if it
+# Use "Ryo" to ask the object if it
 # has the property "foo".
-Kernel.p Proto.property?(obj, "foo")
+Kernel.p Ryo.property?(obj, "foo")
 ```

 ## LICENSE